pnp/blog/content/weekly-agenda/24-11-11/index.md

 ---

-### Viva Connections & SharePoint Framework bi-weekly community Call - 31st of October
+### Viva Connections & SharePoint Framework bi-weekly community Call - 14th of November

 * Thursday, 31st of October 2024, 7:00 AM PT / 2:00 PM GMT
 * Download the [recurring invite](https://aka.ms/spdev-spfx-call) or [join the call](https://aka.ms/spdev-spfx-call-join) we'd love to see you in the call!